tpoisot/ms_pop_networks/ms_pop.md

 @poisot_dissimilarity_2012, the differences between a metaweb and its realizations, it is important to understand the ecological factors involved in making populations interact.
+% DG: last sentence has an important point (we need to understand the factors responsible for the variation of interactions), but it needs to be rephrased.

+The goal of this paper is to evaluate how several ecological processes can create turnover in species interactions at the population level.
+% DG: you'll have to fix terminology.
+Do you want to talk about turnover, similarity or variation of interactions?
+Given the treatment coming later, I vote in this paper to work on variation.
+Turnover is too strongly linked to beta diversity and it is not exactly the purpose of the current paper, even though the variability of interactions is eventually driving interaction turnover and beta diversity.
-The goal of this paper is to evaluate how several families of mechanisms and ecological processes can create turnover in species interactions at the population level.
-We evaluate in turn the importance of neutral processes, local traits distribution, and context-dependence, to (i) give a comprehensive overview of how and why they create turnover, and (ii) show how integrating them into our current analyses of networks will result in a more predictive science.
+We evaluate the importance of neutral processes, trait distribution and matching, and context-dependence, to (i) give a comprehensive overview of how and why they create turnover, and (ii) show how integrating them into our current analyses of networks will result in a more predictive network ecology.
+% DG: might be useful to refer to McGill et al. 2005 (TREE) here.
+He makes the argument that the study of pairwise interactions has been a waste of time with no general rules.
+I strongly disagree, I think we could achieve the equivalent for networks to the framework he is proposing for plants
+% DG: would remove the next sentence.
 Although most of the discussion is, for the sake of simplicity, about whether species will interact or not, the same mechanisms can be used in a probabilistic approach [@yeakel_probabilistic_2012].
 This leads to an altered view of ecological networks, which is more focused on populations rather than species, as it appears as the natural scale of biological organization at which these mechanisms are expressed [@smallegange_towards_2012].
-Doing so leads to clear recommendations about what to measure in the field when sampling interaction networks, and how we can design statistical approaches to better understand the interactions of the factors of turnover (we present one possible way to do so in *Box 1*).
+Then after we discuss what to measure in the field when sampling interaction networks, and how we can design statistical approaches to better understand the interactions of the factors of turnover (we present one possible way to do so in *Box 1*).
 We conclude by discussing how the new knowledge gained this way will be applied to our understanding of species interactions, and how it will help us build more predictive models.
+% DG: last sentence does not say anything new.

 # Population dynamics and neutral processes